Lacombe, Lucien

+Lacombe, Lucien received an Academy Award nomination for Best Foreign Language Film, a Golden Globe nomination for Best Foreign Language Film, and a U.S. National Board of Review award as one of the Top Five International Films of the year.

 Plot

 In June 1944, as the Allies are fighting the Germans in Normandy, Lucien Lacombe, a 17-year-old country boy, tries to join the Resistance.
 The local Resistance leader, the village school teacher, turns him down on grounds of age.
 Lucien travels back to the town where he works by bicycle and stumbles on the hotel that is the headquarters of the Carlingue, the French auxiliaries of the Gestapo, and is taken into custody.
 Under the influence of alcohol, he betrays the teacher, who is brought in and tortured.
 Seeing that Lucien could be useful, the Carlingue recruit him into their lawless regime of extortion and terror.

 He enjoys his new power and position, but falls in love with France Horn, a beautiful French-born Jewish girl living in seclusion with her father Albert, a tailor, and her paternal grandmother Bella, who left Paris in fear and are trying to cross the border into the safety of neutral Spain.
 Their sophistication stands in contrast to Lucien's uncouth nature and lack of education.
 Forcing himself into a relationship with the girl, Lucien comes to be protective of the very people targeted by his superiors.
 He is warned that the Allies are winning and that as a collaborator he will be killed.

 Albert goes to Carlingue headquarters to see Lucien to discuss his relationship with his daughter man-to-man but is taken into custody by the head of the Carlingue and turned over to the Germans.
 After members of the Resistance attack the hotel, the inhabitants of the town are rounded up in retribution.
 Lucien and a German soldier arrest France and Bella but Lucien decides to kill the soldier.
 He takes the women by car toward Spain but the vehicle breaks down and they go on by foot until they find shelter in a secluded and abandoned farmhouse.

 A text epilogue states that Lucien Lacombe was arrested on October 12, 1944, tried and condemned to death by a military tribunal of the Resistance, and executed.